Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Analysis of WSP Solution Approaches

 An important observation is that FPT algorithms with immediate user assignments (i.e.\ PUI) are forced to order the branching variables by user whereas algorithms with delayed user assignments and open patterns (i.e.\ PBT) order the branching variables by steps.
 In a problem with a relatively small number of steps and a large number of users, it is more likely that the users are relatively uniform compared to the steps, and hence the search is more sensitive to the order of steps than to the order of users.
 In other words, branching heuristics in PBT-like algorithms are expected to be more effective compared to branching heuristics in PUI-like algorithms.

-Now consider the combination of the PBPB encoding with a DPLL-based PB solver such as SAT4J\@.
+Now consider the combination of the PBPB encoding with a DPLL-based~\cite{DavisLL1962} PB solver such as SAT4J\@.
 Internally, a PB solver on PBPB will need to be making branching decisions.
 This is generally done so as to prefer branching on variables that propagate to entail values for other variables, and given the central nature of the $M$ variables, it seems reasonable they would be favoured as branch variables.
 As pointed out above, a complete assignment to the variables $M_{s_1, s_2}$, $s_1, s_2 \in S$, and satisfying the constraints~(\ref{eq:mx-symmetric})--(\ref{eq:mx-link-m2}), uniquely defines a complete pattern.
 A PB solver will be handling partial assignments to the $M$ variables, but it is still reasonable to ask if they are structured like open or closed patterns.
-To address this consider the effects of the transitivity constraints (\ref{eq:mx-link-m1}) and (\ref{eq:mx-link-m2}).
+To address this, consider the effects of the transitivity constraints (\ref{eq:mx-link-m1}) and (\ref{eq:mx-link-m2}).
 If two $M$ variables sharing a step, e.g.\ $M_{12}$ and $M_{23}$, are set to 1, then (\ref{eq:mx-link-m2}) immediately forces a propagation, $M_{13} = 1$, and similarly for (\ref{eq:mx-link-m1}), so if block-diagonals of 1's happen to overlap then will form into a larger block of 1's.
 Hence there is a tendency to complete the blocks in the $M$ matrix, but there will be no reason to close them.
 This will tend to drive the partial $M$-assignments to have a structure close to open patterns.
 We hence expect that a standard (DPLL-based) PB solver could work on the PBPB formulation in a similar fashion of using open patterns and then extending them.
-So we expect that the behaviour of the PB solver with PBPB will be more similar to PBT than to PUI; we will see evidence for this in Section~\ref{sec:experiments} -- a result that initially surprised us.
+So we expect that the behaviour of the PB solver with PBPB will be more similar to PBT than to PUI; we will see evidence for this in Section~\ref{sec:experiments}.

 We also note here, that, unlike the bespoke PBT and PUI algorithms, PBPB solvers have the flexibility to arbitrarily alternate between branching on $M$'s and $x$'s.
-In certain cases, when user authorisations are tight, this may lead to superior strategies and hence is a strength of the general purpose solver approach.
+When user authorisations are tight, this may lead to superior strategies and hence is a potential strength of the general-purpose solver approach.